Skip to main content

 About

-Classic Marathon Infinity is a multiplayer action game.
+Classic Marathon Infinity is a single player and multiplayer shooter game with a science fiction theme.
 It was developed by Aleph One Developers and was released on August 22, 2024.
-It received positive reviews from players.
+It received very positive reviews from players.

 Skip User Reviews